-A transaction will not be treated as a true sale by the sole reason that it is so characterised by the relevant parties.
+A transaction will not be treated as a true sale for the sole reason that it is so characterised by the relevant parties.
 Judging by the above factors, if the court finds the transaction resembles a secured loan rather than a true sale, the court may recharacterise the transaction as a secured loan.
 The court may also consider other relevant factors in the overall circumstances of a securitisation transaction, but no absolute criteria have been established in the determination of whether a transaction constitutes a true sale or a secured loan.

 In the case of a true sale, upon transfer of the assets to the issuer, the originator will cease to be the beneficial owner of the assets and therefore these assets will not form part of the originator’s estate or be subject to any insolvency proceedings in respect of the originator.

 In the case of a secured loan, the assets being charged in favour of the issuer will remain the assets of the originator, subject to the security interest created over the assets.

 A true sale opinion may be requested by and delivered to the arrangers, investors and auditors, as applicable, to provide comfort to these parties, for investing purposes and/or for accounting treatment.
 A true sale opinion normally relates to the effectiveness of the sale of the assets to the issuer and states that the assets will not form part of the originator's assets after the sale.
 A true sale opinion would be subject to usual and fair assumptions such as the capacity and corporate authorities of the originator to enter into the transaction and the legal title of the originator to the assets being sold.

 An SPE is typically used in securitisation transactions in Hong Kong.
 The SPE typically acts as the beneficial owner of the assets transferred from the originator and the issuer of the asset-backed notes.
 The SPE, therefore, is being used to insulate the assets from the financial and credit risks of the originator.